 9. War

-As Scorcese said, “even theme park amusement films can be good”.
+As Scorcese said, “Even theme park amusement films can be good.”
 ‘War’ falls within the much-debated portfolio and actually turns out to be great entertainment despite its formulaic and familiar plotline.
 The highest-grossing Bollywood film of the year stars the hunky duo of Tiger Shroff and Hrithik Roshan as master and disciple, who are pitted against each other in an epic battle of wits, muscles, and burgeoning testosterone.
 Action films usually sustain themselves on the back of the quality of their action sequences.
-The only reason why such films haven’t usually done well in India for the past few years, barring the exception of films having the luxury of a mega superstar like Salman Khan, is because they din;t have anything new to offer in terms of better action on the screen.
+The only reason why such films haven’t usually done well in India for the past few years, barring the exception of films having the luxury of a mega superstar like Salman Khan, is because they didn’t have anything new to offer in terms of better action on the screen.

 ‘War’ brings together two of the foremost names in the industry.
 Mr. Oh and Andy Armstrong’s collective genius lends ‘War’ a Hollywood-ish look and feel (which is a big victory for an Indian movie).
 While it really gets its bases covered in this respect, ‘War’ also surprises with a plausible script that is defined by well-thought-out twists and meaningful scenes.
-Powerhouse performances from Roshan and Shroff and responsible production from YRF, who almost never disappoint, make ‘War’ an absolute must watch and one of the best Bollywood movies of the year.
+Powerhouse performances from Roshan and Shroff and responsible production from YRF, who almost never disappoint, make ‘War’ an absolute must-watch and one of the best Bollywood movies of the year.

 8. Article 15

 One of the earliest films to have made a mark this year in the industry was Ayushman Khurana-starrer ‘Article 15’.
 Directed by Anubhav Sinha, the film is a haunting retelling of the Badayun rape cases that took the country by shock.
 ‘Article 15’ takes a hard look at the fundamental problem of casteism and hate crimes against Dalits.
 Sinha also successfully highlights the toxic nexus between authorities and politicians to absolve liability and escape punishment.
-Khurana stars as a young, progressive public servant, who is posted in Laalgaon for his first assignment.
-As he looks to solve the murder-mystery, he discovers a bigger conspiracy looming large.
+Khurana stars as a young, progressive public servant who is posted in Laalgaon for his first assignment.
+As he looks to solve the murder mystery, he discovers a bigger conspiracy looming large.

 ‘Article 15’ can be said to be a spiritual follow-up to Sinha’s ‘Mulk’.
 Both films have a larger social issue at heart and excel at bringing out the impact such prejudices and bigotry have on their victims.
 Under the garb of a gripping crime-thriller, Sinha weaves ‘Article 15’ as an uncompromising social commentary on casteism, while also merging thematic similarities with his previous endeavor to make for an important watch.